 When you give us authority to act on your behalf, for example to help you with a Universal Credit claim, we’ll need to share information with that third party.
 These may include the DWP, Bury Council, Six Town Housing, health services, local housing associations, and other relevant agencies, but only with your express permission and knowledge.

-How Citizens Advice Bury District stores your information
+How Citizens Advice Bury & Bolton stores your information